Plumsail/documents-docs/source/flow/actions/document-processing.rst

        -  Select the name of your process from the list of available processes.
        -  Create invoice
     *  -  Template data
        -  Data to bind to the template in JSON format.
-You can get this data from some other Microsoft Flow connector.
+You can get this data from some other Power Automate (Microsoft Flow) connector.
 For example you can query SharePoint list or some other system.
        -

         JSON data for generating an invoice: